AdobeDocs/campaign-classic.en/help/technotes/using/apple-mail-app-privacy-protection.md

 ![](assets/export-tracking-data-6.png)

-You can use these rules for various purposes:
+You can use these filters for various purposes:

 * Export and archive data to an external storage solution
 * Calculate the KPIs to be attached to profiles